As Caucus Day Nears, Iowa Voters Guided By Big Health Care Changes

 The candidates and their plans

-A CNN poll earlier this month shows that among the solutions offered by Democratic candidates, 24% of likely Iowa caucus-goers say that Vermont Sen. Bernie Sanders has the policy position that aligns most closely with their own.
-Former Vice President Joe Biden polled second on the question, with 16%, followed by former South Bend, Ind.
-Mayor Pete Buttigieg at 15% and Massachusetts.
+A CNN poll earlier this month shows that among the solutions offered by Democratic candidates, 24% of likely Iowa caucusgoers say that Vermont Sen. Bernie Sanders has the policy position that aligns most closely with their own.
+Former Vice President Joe Biden polled second on the question, with 16%, followed by former South Bend, Ind., Mayor Pete Buttigieg at 15% and Massachusetts.
 Sen. Elizabeth Warren at 14%.
 Together, Biden, Buttigieg, Sanders and Warren comprise the top tier of four candidates in Iowa.

 Sanders and Warren support "Medicare for All," a national health insurance program where coverage is provided to everyone and private health insurance would mostly go away.
 Biden and Buttigieg support a system that incorporates government-provided insurance coverage that the public can choose to buy into if they are unhappy with their private plan.

 "We will not achieve perfection," he says.
-"Our goal will always be to strive for improvement ...
+"Our goal will always be to strive for improvement. ...
 It is perfectly OK to accept and support somebody who is willing to make progress towards that perfection."

 For voters like Pat Coffman, the choice could come down to affordability.
-Coffman, who serves as the activities director at a nursing home in Council Bluffs, says she has health insurance, but struggles to afford it.
+Coffman, who serves as the activities director at a nursing home in Council Bluffs, says she has health insurance but struggles to afford it.

 "I'm one of the underinsured," she says.
 "I have insurance through my job.
 But the deductible is $6,600."

-Coffman has a chronic illness and is supposed to see a gastrospecialist regularly but doesn't because of the cost.
+Coffman has a chronic illness and is supposed to see a gastro specialist regularly but doesn't because of the cost.
 She's been taking out loans to try to get there.
 Then, last summer, she suffered injuries after falling down the stairs.

 "I broke my nose in three places.
 I had a terrible concussion — 75 stitches," she says.
 The final bill was about $30,000, most of which she says insurance covered.
 But she still owed $6,000, in addition to the loans she was still paying off.
 She feels like it's just too much.